arghyacodes/Java-Fte/README.md

 Q> Write a program to reverse int, float, string, long

 checked & unchecked exceprion, why do we need finally block

+loose coupling is a example of runtime polymorphism.

+## Day 3

+Java has lambda expression thus we can implement interface without creating class (can be used for one )

+create a function which receives lamda expression and perform the operation use Interface IsMath

+write a code to check a number is even or odd using predicate interface

+### Collection  -
+It is a framework we can reuse it, made up of APIs which are ready to use.

+Create a employee data and sort the names in ascending order.

+a collection fwk is made up of interface, classes and algos.
+Collection supports dynamic insertion and deletions, it supports some processing with inbuilt

+we have got interfaces called collection and map, each interface has its own class Under collection we have got sub Interface called - list, set, queue, Dqueue